-- 39. The Board must appoint a Returning Officer for balloting on any votes required under these Bylaws.
-The Executive Director is eligible to be appointed as a Returning Officer. - 40.
-The Returning Officer must establish the voter's list, which must include the names of all voting Registrants as of a date no more than thirty (30) days before the deemed mailing date for all ballots. - 41.
-Ballots must be in such form as the Returning Officer determines including electronic online ballots, and must be sent by regular mail or electronic means to each voting Registrant's last known address recorded in the BCIA's files. - 42.
-All ballots must be mailed or transmitted by electronic means on the same day, which day must be the deemed mailing date for all ballots. - 43.
-Other than ballots at a duly constituted meeting of the BCIA the Returning Officer must designate a date and time by which returned ballots must be in the hands of the Returning Officer to be counted, with the designated date to be not less than 30 days from the deemed mailing date for all ballots. - 44.
-The Returning Officer must ensure that: - (a) Only the ballots of Registrants on the voters list are counted; - (b) Only ballots received prior to the designated date and time for receipt of ballots are counted; - (c) Electronic ballots are counted and tabulated accurately; - (d) Physical ballots are counted in the presence of the Returning Officer, or such other persons as the Returning Officer may require to assist with counting, and of such scrutineers as the Returning Officer determines will generate confidence in the integrity of the balloting; - (e) The integrity and secrecy of the ballot process is maintained and; - (f) In the event of a tie vote, the Returning Officer may extend the balloting period and notify the Registrants of the same; or call for a new ballot.

-- 45. When the result of a ballot is known or a candidate is acclaimed into a vacant position in accordance with these Bylaws, the Returning Officer must inform the Board, which must notify the Registrants of the results not later than 30 days following the ballot or acclamation. - 46.
+- 40. Council must appoint a Returning Officer for balloting on any votes required under these Bylaws.
+The Executive Director is eligible to be appointed as a Returning Officer. - 41.
+The Returning Officer must establish the voters list, which must include the names of all voting Registrants as of a date no more than thirty (30) days before the deemed mailing date for all ballots. - 42.
+Ballots must be in such form as the Returning Officer determines including electronic online ballots, and must be sent by regular mail or electronic means to each voting Registrant's last known address recorded in the BCIA's files. - 43.
+All ballots must be mailed or transmitted by electronic means on the same day, which day must be the deemed mailing date for all ballots. - 44.
+Other than ballots at a duly constituted meeting of the BCIA the Returning Officer must designate a date and time by which returned ballots must be in the hands of the Returning Officer to be counted, with the designated date to be not less than 30 days from the deemed mailing date for all ballots. - 45.
+The Returning Officer must ensure that: - (a) only the ballots of Registrants on the voters list are counted; - (b) only ballots received prior to the designated date and time for receipt of ballots are counted; - (c) electronic ballots are counted and tabulated accurately; - (d) physical ballots are counted in the presence of the Returning Officer, or such other persons as the Returning Officer may require to assist with counting, and of such scrutineers as the Returning Officer determines will generate confidence in the integrity of the balloting; - (e) the integrity and secrecy of the ballot process is maintained and; - (f) in the event of a tie vote, the Returning Officer may extend the balloting period and notify the Registrants of the same; or call for a new ballot. - 46.
+When the result of a ballot is known or a candidate is acclaimed into a vacant position in accordance with these Bylaws, the Returning Officer must inform Council, which must notify the Registrants of the results not later than 30 days following the ballot or acclamation. - 47.
 The Registrar must be the sole authority to determine the process for any election dispute.
 The Registrars' determination of any dispute made in accordance with the respective process is final.